• info@discoveraltitude.com

 Ama Dablam Climbing in the autumn season.

 Just for a reminder, early September is less recommended.
-The early September still has some humidity from the monsoon so the clouds built up earlier than October and November which might ruin the view from the summit
+Early September still has some humidity from the monsoon so the clouds built up earlier than October and November which might ruin the view from the summit

 Highlights